DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 of the social distribution of the internet.
-The NTIA positioned the digital divide as physical access to computers by measuring the number of households and individuals with a computer and internet connection, and in 2002 declared the divide was largely overcome—‘we are truly a nation online’—with the internet being used at work, schools, and libraries as well as at home by over half of the American population, and rising by two million new users a month.[^38]
+The NTIA positioned the digital divide as physical access to computers by measuring the number of households and individuals with a computer and internet connection, and in 2002 declared the divide was largely overcome – ‘we are truly a nation online’ – with the internet being used at work, schools, and libraries as well as at home by over half of the American population, and rising by two million new users a month.[^38]